 Suspension Bridges – My favorite thing we did in Costa Rica was the suspension bridge tour at Mistico Hanging Bridges Park.
 I would recommend visiting in the afternoon when the crowds are typically smaller.
 We did this tour with the guide I mentioned above and it was incredible!
 You’ll walk through the rain forest and cross several suspension bridges while you enjoy breathtaking views!

 You may think I’m crazy but if you can do this tour while it’s raining, it’s even better!
 What better way to experience the rain forest than when it’s actually raining!
 You won’t regret it but don’t forget to bring your poncho.
 Turn up your speakers as you watch this video and enjoy the sweet symphony of nature.

-Rio Celeste – From La Fortuna, you can book a day trip to hike along the Rio Celeste.
+Rio Celeste – From La Fortuna, you can book a day trip to hike to the Rio Celeste.
 The gorgeous blue water is a result of a chemical reaction from the minerals in the two rivers that combine to create Rio Celeste.
-The hike itself takes about 4 hours round trip.
-Once you make it to the waterfall at the end of the trail, you’ll be thrilled you did it!
+The entire hike takes about 3-4 hours round trip.

 Soak In The Culture – Do yourself a favor and sit in the main plaza one evening and just soak it in.
 Each night the plaza was filled with people and children running around.
 With the Arenal volcano as a backdrop, there’s no better place to unwind and “experience” Costa Rica.

 Manuel Anotonio is located in the southwest portion of Costa Rica next to the town of Quepos.
 There are several hotels in Quepos located along the main road.
 Don’t worry if your hotel is further from the beach than you’d like.
 There are buses that run up and down the road all day and only cost around $1 per person each way.
 There are also several great restaurants that line the road as well as down by the beach.